asdst14/getdata/readme.md

 ## Step 5: Creating and writing the tidy data set

 The tidy data set is required to save only the means of the measured values for each activity and each subject.
-The data set is grouped by subject and activity using the group_by-function of the dplyr library.
+Therefore, the data set is grouped by subject and activity using the group_by-function of the dplyr library.
 Afterwards, the script uses the function summarise_each to calculate the means of each variable regarding the two groups.
 The resulting data set is stored in the data frame tidydata and written as a txt-file into the working directory.